Lumavate-Team/documentation/docs/3-CLI.rst

 Ls
 ++

- Lists all component-set containers in the command center associated with the specified profile.
+ Lists all component set containers in the command center associated with the specified profile.

  Example: